Next.js 15 - Setting Up next-intl + AI Pre-Translation

 $ npm install i18nexus-cli -g

-In the Export page in i18nexus, copy your project’s API key and add it as an environment variable in your project:
+In the the i18nexus project dashboard, go to the "Settings/AI" tab.
+Copy your project’s API key and add it as an environment variable in your Next.js project:

 .env